 December 10, 1926: Judy and her sisters (“The Gumm Sisters”) began a six-night engagement at Loew’s State Theater in Los Angeles.
 The sisters performed as part of the Meglin Kiddie group, “100 of California’s Cleverest Children” in the “Twinkletoe Kiddie Revue.”

 December 10, 1938: This news blurb appeared in various papers, sent out by MGM via the Associated Press.
 It notes Judy’s upcoming starring role in “The Wizard of Oz” as well as the fact that her first big film assignment was at Fox and not MGM with Pigskin Parade.

-On this day in 1938, Judy was in the final days of shooting scenes on the “Witch’s Castle” set.
-She then had pre-recording sessions for the “Munchkinland Musical Sequence” followed by the filming of those scenes.
+Also on this day in 1938, Judy was in the final days of shooting scenes on the “Witch’s Castle” set.
+Then, on December 14th & 15th, she had pre-recording sessions for the “Munchkinland Musical Sequence” followed by the filming of those scenes.

 December 10, 1939: Babes in Arms was still playing in theaters around the country.
 These ads and review are from the “The Times” newspaper in Munster, Indiana.

 December 10, 1941: Columnist Jimmie Fidler made note of Judy dying her hair black.
 This is more fiction for the fans as any hair dying would have been done by, and at, MGM.

 December 10, 1942: Another day of rehearsals on the “I Got Rhythm” and “Cafe” numbers for Girl Crazy.
 Time called 10 a.m.; dismissed: 12:00 p.m.